Skip to content

 Item Description

-multi.envs The list of inner JaxEnv instances
+multi.envs The dict of inner JaxEnv instances

-multi.num_envs The number of environments (M)
+multi.n_envs The number of environments (M)

-multi.observation_spaces A list of per-env observation spaces
+multi.observation_spaces A dict of per-env observation spaces

-multi.action_spaces A list of per-env action spaces
+multi.action_spaces A dict of per-env action spaces

 MultiVecEnv